If you’ve arrived at this article, you’re in the market for a new pair of computer speakers, also known as – in this case – studio monitors.

 This should make sense.
 If you’ve ever driven by a house where there is extremely loud music playing, you’ll notice that by far, the loudest frequencies are the bass.

 Low-end frequencies tend to be the loudest, because they accumulate, and they’re also just way easier to feel and hear.

 If the bass frequencies accumulate in the wall and in the corners of your room, the bass will sound much louder than what you think, in addition to bothering your neighbors.

 However, these speakers put the bass port in the front, which helps solve this problem, because there won’t be an accumulation of low-end anymore, particularly in comparison to monitors with the bass-port on the back.

 The actual casing of the speakers, the housing, appears to be made out of wood, although it’s hard to tell exactly.
 Regardless, they’re solidly built and there are no loose pieces or shaky parts of the unit that will rattle when monitoring.

-Rather than connecting the speakers to your laptop and have them be powered through your computer or receiver, there is an amplifier right in the unit that is meant fundamentally for powering the mid-range speaker, and the tweeter.
+Rather than connecting the speakers to your laptop, by the way, I recommend this MacBook Pro (from Amazon again) and have them be powered through your computer or receiver, there is an amplifier right in the unit that is meant fundamentally for powering the mid-range speaker, and the tweeter.

 Another important point to mention that many people forget to add is the way in which KRK measures the speakers.